 - Less sick and personal leave taken by employees

 Can You Work From Home?

-Before deciding whether to ask an employer to consider a telecommuting arrangement, consider whether it is possible to perform the job outside of the office.
+If your employer does not already allow telecommuting, asking to do so may be worth your while.
+Before asking an employer to consider a telecommuting arrangement, consider whether it is possible to perform the job outside of the office.
 It is important to assess the following:

 - Are you self-disciplined?
 To be productive when working from home it is necessary to manage time well by prioritizing tasks and avoiding distractions.

 - Do you have office space?
 It is important to have a separate home office space dedicated to performing the job.